 "I've gotten us new formal robes for tomorrow, I remember my father saying they were used in hearings as well as the Wizengamot."
 James said running his hand through his unruly hair.

 "That is good."
 Dumbledore said, "You need to remember your customs, this is a formality so you cannot forget your Lords and Heirs."

 "Black doesn't deserve the damn title in the first place."
 James muttered, "But I will remember, if only to make my point."

 "Good, now you will have to make sure Lily doesn't speak out like she did before the summer."
 Dumbledore told him and James' expression darkened.

-"Don't worry headmaster, Lily won't be doing anything like that again, she knows what's at steak."
+"Don't worry Headmaster, Lily won't be doing anything like that again, she knows what's at stake."

 "Has there been any movement from the dark?"
 James asked and Dumbledore sighed.

 "No, it seems that Voldemort is working at his best – from the shadows."